FeEgyir/Understanding-AWS-Services/Security /Bastion_Hosts.md

    # Test SSH connectivity
    telnet private-instance-ip 22
    ```
+10. Verify the key is correct (e.g., no typos in the path).

 ---

 This setup demonstrates how to implement the security principle of defense in depth by creating multiple layers of security controls.
 The Bastion host pattern is just one of many security patterns available in AWS, but it's an important one to understand and implement correctly.